 IX.
 NO RETALIATION FOR FILING A COMPLAINT OF SEXUAL HARASSMENT OR UNLAWFUL DISCRIMINATION

 Retaliation against any individual for making a complaint of sexual harassment or of any unlawful discrimination or for assisting in the investigation of such a complaint is illegal and will not be tolerated.
 Any acts of retaliation will be subject to appropriate disciplinary action, such as but not limited to reprimand, change in work assignment, loss of privileges, mandatory training or suspension and/or immediate termination.

 X. COLLEGE INVESTIGATORS OF COMPLAINTS OF SEXUAL HARASSMENT AND UNLAWFUL EMPLOYMENT DISCRIMINATION

-The College has designated Kathryn Howe Stewart, Deputy Director of Human Resources, as the College’s Title IX Coordinator.
+The College has designated Kathryn Howe Stewart, Associate Director of Employee and Labor Relations and Title IX Coordinator, as the College’s Title IX Coordinator.
 Additionally, the following investigators are designated as those persons who are charged with coordinating the College’s implementation of this policy, and investigating complaints of sexual harassment and unlawful discrimination for the College.
 They may be contacted to initiate an investigation under the policy or to answer questions regarding this policy.
 The College also reserves the right to retain an outside investigator to investigate complaints regarding violations of this policy.

 Andrew Shennan, ext.
 3583